ogxd/gxhash/README.md

 ## Benchmarks

 [![Benchmark](https://github.com/ogxd/gxhash/actions/workflows/bench.yml/badge.svg)](https://github.com/ogxd/gxhash/actions/workflows/bench.yml)
 GxHash is continuously benchmarked on X86 and ARM GitHub runners.

+Important: If performance if a critical feature for your application, don't forget to benchmark the cost of hashing in your own context.
+Numbers shared here may be radically different in your environment and with your hardware.

 To run the benchmarks locally use one of the following:
 ```bash